ESSENTIALS OF DIAGNOSIS

 Many hospitals have developed chest pain observation units to provide a systematic approach toward serial risk stratification to improve the triage process.
 In many cases, those who have not experienced new chest pain and have insignificant ECG changes and no cardiac biomarker elevation undergo treadmill exercise tests or imaging procedures to exclude ischemia at the end of an 8- to 24-hour period and are discharged directly from the emergency department if these tests are negative.

 Depending on the time from symptom onset to presentation, initial laboratory findings may be normal.
 The markers of cardiac myocyte necrosis (myoglobin, CK-MB and tropnin I and T) may all be used to identify acute MI.
-These markers have a well-described pattern of release over time ...
+These markers have a well-described pattern ...